Healthy, Seasonal Menu Planning

 Please also note: These are NOT the U.S. Food Safety Guidelines.
 They recommend that all meat be cooked to an internal temperature of 160F minimum, particularly for the very young, elderly, pregnant or anyone with a compromised immune system.
 They define a rare steak as one cooked to 140F.

-Type Description Fahrenheit Celsius
+Type Description F C

 Beef - very rare Red, cool center